 Lesson #3: Provide help along the way

 Your contact form serves as a gateway for every type of visitor that may land on your website.
-From job seekers, salespeople, customers and potential customers, press and more, you’re designing for a very broad audience.
+From job seekers to salespeople, customers and potential customers, press and more, you’re designing for a very broad audience.

 You need specific information from these users to best determine how to help them.
-A customer needs to be routed to customer service, while a new partnership request needs to go to business development, while an inbound SEO inquiry needs to go to the trash.
+A customer needs to be routed to customer service; a new partnership request needs to go to business development; and an inbound SEO inquiry needs to go to the trash.

 How can you use help text to increase conversion?
 Again, it’s in the details.
 Provide ghost text in fields to let users know what should go there.

-Provide help text below fields to guide users’ input.
-When more complicated contact forms are used, provide tooltips next to each field that explain in detail the what and whys of the information being collected.
+Provide help text below the fields to guide users’ input.
+When more complicated contact forms are used, provide tooltips next to each field that explain in detail the what and why of the information being collected.

 By providing guidance and help in your contact form, you’ll ensure that users are able to make it through to form submission instead of giving up halfway through.